tportmann-uzh/ddos-data-mesh-network/README.md

 ## Data Discovery
 At this point, the whole architecture for one domain team should be running.
 If you have at least one coordinator and one worker node deployed in your data mesh, you can start to query the fingerprints.
 The database schemas of the domain teams can be accessed through the dot notation in SQL.
 For example, you can query the Fingerprints table of a specific domain team like this: <catalog_name>.<schema_name>.Fingerprints
 You can use the Superset SQL Lab as a SQL IDE to write your queries.
 When you submit a query, it is sent to the Trino coordinator node of your data mesh.
 The result of the query is then displayed in the Superset SQL Lab.
 From there, you can save the result as a dataset or create a visualization based on the resulting data.

+Below, you can see a showcase of the data mesh proposed in the thesis.
+It consists of 3 VMs simulating the domain teams of the data mesh.
+Each domain team runs all three core components, with the set of generated DDoS fingerprints scattered across the VMs.
+The Query ran combines the number of packets received per protocol per VM.
+You can track the state of your Trino cluster by visiting the Trino dashboard.
+It is accessible on the URL of the coordinator node and provides you with an overview of important query  and cluster metrics.